Container and Page Locking

 - can have locks on deleted items

 Note that above we have skipped one case that is not so common for hst:workspace pages, but still possible: if there are multiple sitemap items in the hst:workspace that reference one and the same page below hst:workspace/hst:pages, then the page is only deleted when the last sitemap item that references the page is deleted.
-The situation in which multiple sitemap items in the hst:workspace point to the same page in the workspace can only be created by developers, and not through the UI in the Experience manager.
+The situation in which multiple sitemap items in the hst:workspace point to the same page in the workspace can only be created by developers, and not through the UI in the Channel Manager.

 Updating a page

 When updating a page, for example by changing the page title, the backing sitemap item gets locked.

 When renaming a page, there is different behavior whether there is a live version of the page already or not: In case there is no live version, it must have been created and locked by the current webmaster.
 Then, renaming or moving the sitemap item just results in the sitemap item being renamed or moved to a different parent.
 The page node for the sitemap item will not be renamed and will not be locked.
 Renaming a sitemap item (aka the URL) is possible even when another user has locked some container on that page.

 When there is already a live version of the page, then a rename / move results in